Once Upon a Galaxy

 Super Battle Golf

-Part of the problem I think is that golf is often a deeply unsatisfying activity.
-Every time I’ve ever picked up a club, there’s a little voice inside me screaming that it would be far more satisfying to give someone a good smack across the ankles with it then it would to hit some dinky little ball into a hole.
-This voice only grows louder with each missed putt and as my score careens higher and higher, further and further out of actual contention.
+Part of the problem, I think, is that golf is often a deeply unsatisfying activity.
+Every time I’ve ever picked up a club, there’s a little voice inside me screaming that it would be far more satisfying to give someone a good smack across the ankles with it than it would to hit some dinky little ball into a hole.
+This voice only grows louder with each missed putt as my score careens higher and higher, further and further out of actual contention.

 The core system of Super Battle Golf is a fairly simple golf game.
 You have a club, you have a ball, and there is a hole.
 You need to get the ball into the hole to win.
-There is only a single type of club, and you can adjust the angle of your shot, and control the power by clicking down, and releasing when you’re at the point you want to be at.
+There is only a single type of club, and you can adjust the angle of your shot, and control the power by holding and releasing.
 Standard stuff, the chips in a metaphorical golf nachos.
 But the toppings are where everything gets interesting.

-The first noticeable thing is that after hitting a ball, unlike many golf games, you do not follow the ball, or teleport to it’s resting spot to take another shot.
+The first difference you might notice is that after hitting a ball, unlike many golf games, you do not follow the ball, or teleport to its resting spot to take another shot.
 Instead, you must walk there on your own, golf club in hand.
-Additionally, while there bonus points for finishing under par, the majority of the scoring rewards being the FIRST person to reach the hole.
+Additionally, while there bonus are points for finishing under par, the majority of the scoring rewards being the FIRST person to reach the hole.

-One way to be the first person to finish is after taking your first swing, to turn and give the next closest golfer a swift thwack across the ankles, knocking them down, and setting up for a second swing that can send them flying back, and ragdolling.
+One way to be the first person to finish is, after taking your first swing, to turn and give the next closest golfer a swift thwack across the ankles, knocking them down, and setting you up for a second swing that can send them flying and ragdolling.

-Alternately, if you time your first shot perfectly, you’ll get a boost of speed to start, often giving you the edge to rush forward and be the first to claim one of the games Mario Kart style item boxes.
+Alternately, if you time your first shot perfectly, you’ll get a boost of speed to start, often giving you the edge to rush forward and be the first to claim one of the game’s Mario Kart style item boxes.
 Players can hold up to 3 items, and unused items will be carried over to the next hole.
-Items generally fall into two categories, traversal or combat, with my personal favorite, the elephant gun sitting neatly in both.
+Items generally fall into two categories: travel or combat, with my personal favorite, the elephant gun sitting neatly in both.

 Critically, if you are losing, choosing to grief or attack other players around and in front of you isn’t kingmaking.
 Instead, it’s the mechanic by which you gain ground.

 The same is true of homing shots.
-Without going into too much detail, there is a mechanic by which you can hit shots so that they will track a player in front of you like a heat seeking missile.
+Without going into too much detail, you can hit shots so that they will track a player in front of you like a heat seeking missile.
 If it connects, it will knock that player down, giving you the aforementioned speed boost, while forcing them to wait out the knockdown.

 This is what really differentiates Super Battle Golf from every other lite multiplayer golf game.
 It rewards and encourages combat, as opposed to just making it possible.
 And while it’s not the deepest combat ever, there is a fair amount of strategic decision making, politicking, and routing.